PrefectHQ/prefect/docs/host/index.md

 ```
 </div>

-### Creating migrations
-See the [contributing docs](/contributing/overview/#adding-database-migrations) for more information on how to create new migrations
+See the [contributing docs](/contributing/overview/#adding-database-migrations) for information on how to create new database migrations.

-# Notifications
+## Notifications

 When you use [Prefect Cloud](/cloud/) you gain access to a hosted platform with Workspace & User controls, Events, and Automations.
 Prefect Cloud has an option for automation notifications.
 The more limited Notifications option is provided for the self-hosted Prefect Server.